1. The First Anglo-Burmese War began in __________.

 Explanation: With King Thibaw’s exile, the Burmese monarchy was abolished.

-24. King Thibaw was exiled to:
+24. King Thibaw was exiled to__________.

 A) Rangoon